osmphp/framework/doc/tutorials/flat-file-documentation-website/03-finding-documentation-file.md

 First of all, you see that we've introduced a new property `url` inside the class.
 Properties are the class variables, and it is convenient to introduce them when the value should be accessed multiple times.
-In Dubysa it is common to use [properties, calculated on first access (AKA lazy properties)](../../architecture/properties#properties-calculated-on-first-access-aka-lazy-properties).
+In Osm it is common to use [properties, calculated on first access (AKA lazy properties)](../../architecture/properties#properties-calculated-on-first-access-aka-lazy-properties).

 After HTTP route is processed, all query parameters are stored in `query` property of [global application object `$osm_app`](../../architecture/modules/standard-classes-and-objects#$osm_app).